 Introduction to perspectives and methods used to develop healthy communities that are economically, socially, and environmentally sustainable with rural and urban, U.S. and international examples.
 Prerequisites: CDAE 002, ENVS 002, or Instructor permission.

-CDAE 102 is a core course for the three majors offered in the Department of Community Development and Applied Economics: Community Entrepreneurship, Community & International Development, and Public Communication.
+CDAE 102 is a core course for the four majors offered in the Department of Community Development and Applied Economics: Community-Centered Design, Community Entrepreneurship, Community & International Development, and Public Communication.
 We also welcome students from a diverse range of majors from across UVM.
 This course provides an introduction to perspectives, methods, and strategies used to develop healthy communities that are economically, socially, and environmentally sustainable at a local scale.
 Using rural and urban examples, we will investigate sustainable community development using the community capitals framework.
 Students will be introduced to the complex issues facing local communities, from community health and energy to housing, agriculture, and community economic development.
-Tools and strategies for addressing these issues will be a focus of the recorded course lectures, discussion, readings, and film clips.
-Our four (intense!) weeks online “together” will be dedicated to understanding and applying key threshold concepts of sustainable community development.
-You will investigate a community of place (in the United States) of your choosing using the community capitals framework on our course blog, “Communities in Action”.
-Students in this course will be able to do the following: 1.
-Recognize complex inter-relationships that exist between our social, economic and natural systems in terms of sustainability and community development; 2.
-Analyze community development initiatives, challenges, and projects using the community capitals framework and a systems-thinking mindset; 3.
-Examine a community using a variety of sources, ranging from data from the US Census Bureau, municipal reports, state data sources, and organizational indicators to information from national and local media; 4.
-Demonstrate critical and thoughtful understanding of the challenges and opportunities in the community development field; and 5.
-Articulate their personal role and interest in developing sustainable communities that are healthy, resilient places to work, live, and play.
+Tools and strategies for addressing these issues will be a focus of the course lectures, the community forum, readings, and multi-media materials.
+Our four (intense!) weeks “together” will be dedicated to understanding and applying key threshold concepts of sustainable community development.
+You will investigate a community of place (a city or town in the United States) of your choosing using the community capitals framework on our course blog, “Communities in Action” as well as in the final “Letter of Intent” written assignment.

 |Last Day to Add|